Justice Thomas slams cancel culture, 'packing' Supreme Court

 As Congress prepares to hold confirmation hearings for Judge Ketanji Brown Jackson, Thomas recalled his 1991 confirmation process as a humiliating and embarrassing experience that taught him not to be overly prideful.
 During congressional hearings, lawmakers grilled Thomas about sexual harassment allegations from Anita Hill, a former employee, leading him to call the experience a “high tech lynching.”

-If confirmed, Jackson would be the first Black woman on the court, and would join Thomas as its second Black justice.
+If confirmed, Jackson would be the first Black woman on the court, and would join Thomas as the current court’s second Black justice.

 Thomas, who grew up in Georgia during segregation, said he held civility as one of his highest values.
 He said he learned to respect institutions and debate civilly with those who disagreed with him during his years in school.
 Based on conversations he’s had with students at his university lectures in recent years, he said he doesn’t believe colleges are welcoming places for productive debate, particularly for students who support what he described as traditional families or oppose abortion.